Creska/SO2019/README.md

 - `umps` (mps emulator, [on github](https://github.com/tjonjic/umps))
 - `make`
 - `cmake`

+## Building the project
+In this example we're building for the ARM architecture.

+    mkdir build-arm
+    cd build-arm
+    cmake .. -DARCH=uarm
+    make

+- Create a build dir and cd into it (CMake creates its build hierarchy in the working directory, this avoids cluttering of source folders).
+- Run cmake passing it the path of the main *CMakeLists.txt* and a value for the `ARCH` variable (*uarm/arm* or *umps/umps2/mips*).
+- Calling make the project is built.
+- The compiled program can be run using the corresponding emulator (uarm in this case).

+You can also set directly the path to the toolchain file (which defines the architecture-specific stuff for the build), in the previous example you would have to call cmake with:

+    cmake .. -DCMAKE_TOOLCHAIN_FILE=../toolchain/uarm.cmake

 ### Troubleshooting
 - **Missing object files during CMake configuration**: this project needs a bunch of headers and object files for includes and linking